 If you wish to find out more about the National Curriculum then you can click here.

 Children will normally receive two pieces of homework per week.
-One will be given on Wednesday; it will be 30 minutes of Times Table Rockstars and 30 minutes of Spelling Shed.
+Both will be given on Wednesday; it will be 30 minutes of Times Table Rockstars and 30 minutes of Spelling Shed.
 This is to be completed by Monday.
-One given on 2 Fridays.
-This will usually be topic or foundation based, which is to be handed in on a date later in the term.
+One Friday per half term additional homework will be given which will be topic or foundation based, and will need to be handed in on a date later in the term.
 If homework is not completed on time, pupils will go to the Catch-up Zone for reading and will be asked to do the homework at home.
 Year 4 do not have a Homework Diary.

 We ask children to read at least three times per week.
 Please spend some time listening to your child read aloud, as well as allowing them time to read alone.
 Please record in their reading record and this must be handed in every Monday.
 They will be asked to go to the Catch-up Zone if this is not handed in or completed.